kgisl/pythonFDP/manual/lab10-matrixmul.py.md

 ## Pre-Lab Questions

 0. How to initialize a matrix (5 by 5) so that all its entries are equal to the number 10?
 What is the one line code for this?
+1. Write a program to test whether the given matrix is a square matrix or not.
+2. Write a program to test whether the given two matrices (say `a` and `b`) can be multiplied together to get a resultant matrix?

 ## Post-lab Questions